Multimo/next-ts-project/README.md

 and the commmunity behind it is massive.

+### Tachyons

+Very small functional css design system using `atomic css`.
+Bacially means its one style per class.

+Makes everything very simple and functional.
+If i had more time I would show how to parse the html and only return the used classes.

+On its own its very small and comes with helpful reciepes which I used here.

-Todo:
+#### Todo:

 ```
 [] - login entry page => ? firebase login system ?
 [x] - individual post with comments and photos
-[] - sorting / filter on the posts / albums / Photos by user /alphabetically
+[x] - sorting / filter on the posts / albums / Photos by user /alphabetically
 [x] - add css / make things look nice
+[x] - unit tests
 [] - server LSU caching
 [] - add text compression
-[] - unit tests
 [] - PWA?
 [] - deploy with Now
 ```